vmisra1989/devops-testproject/README.md

 There are many possibilities to make it better slowly.
 Couple of them which will be implemented in next version of this project:
 1. Keep github repo private and integrate Jenkins with github repo.
 2. Integrating testing tools with Jenkins using plugins.
+3. Better comments while commiting to the branch in github.